Frequently asked questions about health insurance

 Read more about the history of Minnesota’s health insurance marketplace.

-Due to the ongoing COVID pandemic, MNsure is offering a special enrollment period in 2021.
-It began in February and continues through July 16, 2021 (the end date has been extended; it was initially scheduled to run through mid-May).
+Due to the ongoing COVID pandemic, MNsure offered a special enrollment period in 2021.
+It began in February and continued through July 16, 2021.

-It allows anyone who isn’t currently enrolled in a plan from MNsure to get one.
-Uninsured Minnesota residents can enroll, as can people who are currently enrolled off-exchange or in a non-ACA-compliant plan (something like a health care sharing ministry plan or a short-term health plan).
+It allowed anyone who wasn’t already enrolled in a plan from MNsure to get one.
+Uninsured Minnesota residents could enroll, as could people who were enrolled off-exchange or in a non-ACA-compliant plan (something like a health care sharing ministry plan or a short-term health plan).

 Six insurers – Blue Plus, Group Health, Medica, UCare, Quartz, and PreferredOne – offer individual-market coverage in Minnesota.
 (Quartz is new for 2021).
 PreferredOne offers only off-exchange coverage, while the other five all make their plans available through MNsure.
 Four of the five offer plans both on-exchange and off-exchange, while UCare only offers plans on-exchange (ie, through MNsure).